Liberty is a modern apple variety, developed for disease resistance - it has very good resistance to scab, fireblight and cedar apple rust.

 Liberty will grow in most situations, although it is probably better in cooler regions.
 It is generally a fool-proof and reliable apple.

-Developed at the Geneva Experimental Station, New York and introduced in 1978.
-Derived from Macoun.
+Liberty was developed at the Geneva Experimental Station, New York and introduced in 1978.
+It is related to Macoun.

 Scan the QR code with your smartphone's camera to quickly view this page on your smartphone.
 Find out more about QR codes here.